DocOtak/gsw-xarray/README.rst

 that will add CF attributes to xarray.DataArray outputs.
 It is meant to be a drop in wrapper for the upstream GSW-Python library and will only add these attributes if one argument to a function is an xarray.DataArray.

+You can find the documentation on `gsw-xarray.readthedocs.io <https://gsw-xarray.readthedocs.io/>`_.

 Usage
 -----